AmyLovesSonic/RosesForAmy/README.md

 WAVES!!
 Hiya! :D

 Welcome to my Profile! before interacting please know that im mostly busy so C+H is welcomed!
 I'm a Huge Amy Kin (and a half Sonic Kin Giggles) Note: if you are a Pedo, Homophile, Racist, Sexist Etc. PLEASE DNI WITH ME!
-I'm mostly a huge Sonamy Shipper but i ship others too! (i respect other people's ships as well!) i mostly play roblox so feel free to add me anytime you want to play with me! 🌹
+I'm a HUGE Sonamy Shipper but i ship others too! (i respect other people's ships as well!
+But most people hate the ships (mostly taiream, sonamy etc.) but thats ok! everyone has their opinions!) i mostly play roblox so feel free to add me anytime you want to play Sonic TD with me! 🌹
 I'm on PT EVERYDAY!
-So feel free to come up to me and chat!
+Dont be afraid to come up and conversate with me!
+I LOVE nice people hehe!

 I go by She/Her/They/Them and He/Him!